For summer camping, it’s pretty easy to find a sleeping bag that will keep you toasty and warm for under $50.

-Fill & Fabric: Polyester Fill and Fabric
+Fill and Fabric: Polyester

 It claims to be waterproof, but I can’t see how any fabric at this price point could be both waterproof and breathable, so I’d suggest not sleeping out in a rainstorm with it.

 Bearing in mind this is a budget sleeping bag, you can’t expect super high-quality materials (whatever the manufacturer says!).

 Either you take extra care to look after it because it’s more likely to get damaged easily, or you treat it rough and accept that you may end up having to replace it.

 On a more positive note, the Abco Tech has a good level of fill to keep you warm and the polyester liner is soft and comfortable.
-It also feels surprisingly light for a synthetic bag.

-This doesn’t mean you can’t use it in winter – if you’re a hot sleeper then you may find it fine – but most people are likely to need some extra layers to stop them getting cold during the night.
+This doesn’t mean you can’t use it in winter – if you’re a hot sleeper then you may find it fine – but most people are likely to need some extra layers to stop them from getting cold during the night.

 However, it is warmer than it looks and if you’re sleeping in temperatures in the higher 30s or 40s, you shouldn’t have any problem staying warm all night.

 It’s pretty easy to stuff the sleeping bag into the sack and the straps help reduce the size a little but as with any warm synthetic bag, it’s bulky.

 If you are planning to take this hiking and it won’t fit in your backpack, I can recommend getting a waterproof compression sack to keep it dry.

-The Abco Tech sleeping bag has a basic, rectangular design with a hood that you can pull in tight using a drawstring.
+The Abco Tech sleeping bag has a basic rectangular design with a hood that you can pull in tight using a drawstring.

 It doesn’t have draft tubes around the neck and along the zipper, which surprises me considering it’s supposed to be a 4-season bag.

 The zip runs all the way around the feet, so you can open the bag up fully to create a blanket – useful in warmer weather or if you want to use two sleeping bags together for extra warmth.

-As long as you follow a few simple precautions, you should have no problems washing and drying the Abco Tech bag.
+As long as you follow a few simple precautions you should have no problems washing and drying the Abco Tech bag.